-Sarah Jones had the stressed out look of an engaged bride-to-be who suddenly feels like six months wasn’t nearly enough time to plan.
+Sarah Whinnaker had the stressed out look of an engaged bride-to-be who suddenly feels like six months wasn’t nearly enough time to plan.

-“I’m giving up on the wedding cookbook, Matilda.
+“I’m giving up on the wedding cookbook, Erin.
 It just isn’t going to happen.
 There’s no way I’m getting it together with everything else going on.”

 “Your mistake,” I replied, “is in trying to get your wedding cookbook done in time for your wedding.”

 She stared at me like too many young people stare at too many old people.
-“You just don’t understand, Matilda.
+“You just don’t understand.
 There’s so much to do.”

 “So why not let your guests do some of the work?”